MeldCE/skemer/README.md

 ## promiseBuildJsDocs

-Get a promise to build a JSDoc for a variable using the given schema.
+Get a promise to build a JSDoc for a variable using the given `schema`.

 **Parameters**